jiruidai/jiruidai.github.io/_pages/about.md

 * Leveraging **large language models (LLMs)** and **multimodal AI** to tackle challenges in human health and medical practice.
 * Exploring **reinforcement learning (RL)** as a pathway to new LLM paradigms — investigating whether RL can push LLMs beyond alignment to achieve **self-consistent innovation**.

-**I am also actively seeking collaboration with professors and researchers who share interests in medical AI, multimodal modeling, or RL for foundation models.**
+**I am also actively seeking collaboration with professors and researchers who share interests in medical AI or RL for foundation models.**

 You can find my CV [here](assets/CV-Jirui_DAI.pdf).
 CV information before 08/25/2025.